 gilding the tall dry grasses with its

-warm and honey hues.
+golden honey hues.

 I find her hidden —